 Mr De Fouchécourt came for the last time, Government having required his services.
 This gentleman had the rank of Count in his native country which he quitted in 1792 on refusing to receive the oath directed to be administered.
 He was in the Prince of Conde’s army and served as Lieutenant Colonel during the war anceeding the revolution.
 He was engaged in the unsuccessful attempt at Linberon, out of 5,000 only 500 escaped.
 He then returned to England and was allowed half pay by the British Government which he resigned to a brother in distressed circumstances and taught French to support himself.
 His manners were gentle but like his face, very plain and his figure small but well made.
 He was well acquainted with the unfortunate Duke D’Enghein whose life he saved once when bathing and Bonaparte served a campaign under him in Corsica.

 The brother whom he helped would have to be Jean Claude Antoine Joseph François Xavier Louis (n.
 1763) or Louis Auguste Antoine François de Salivet de Fouchécourt (n.
 1764).
-The only possibility I see, if Napolean Bonaparte really did serve under him, would have been in the Régiment de La Fère from about 1787 to 1792.
+The only possibility I see, if Napoleon Bonaparte really did serve under him, would have been in the Régiment de La Fère from about 1787 to 1792.
 The year of the diary entry (1805) as I found it transcribed is incorrect.
 The year is given as 1808 in two other diaries by family members.
-According to the diaries of James and his daughter Mary Caldwell, he was to pay his last visit on 13 December 1808 before leaving for London, but stayed with them until 16 December.
+According to the diaries of James and his daughter Mary Caldwell, he was to pay his last visit on 13 December 1808 before leaving for London, but stayed with them until December 16th.
 They both expressed sadness at the departure of a gentleman who had attended them for nearly five years.

 Little is known about the couple after their return to France.
 Louis de Fouchécourt received a French military pension while living in Paris.
-His close acquaintance the Duke of Enghien wasn’t as lucky, having been executed on 21 March 1804 for aiding Britain and plotting against France.
+His close acquaintance, the Duke of Enghien, wasn’t as lucky, having been executed on 21 March 1804 for aiding Britain and plotting against France.
 Since the Bourbons were re-instated in 1814, it was safe for Legitimists to return to France.
-Louis de Fouchécourt died in the first arrondissement of Paris 1826.
+Louis de Fouchécourt died in the first arrondissement of Paris in 1826.
 Charlotte Anne Agathe died in 1844, probably also in Paris.
 Chateau Fouchécourt, the place were Louis de Fouchécourt was born, became property of the commune after the revolution.
 It suffered from disuse for decades.
 Eventually it was converted into agricultural buildings, with little resemblance to its former splendor.

 François de Fouchécourt didn’t fare any better financially than his father did.
 His house in Brighton, Sussex was robbed in 1838.
 A man who went by the name Auguste Roger and sounded as if he was from the south of France or from Spain approached him and asked to let a room for a fortnight, François assenting.
 François left his house at 11 one morning to “attend his pupils,” returned around 1:15, and was surprised to find that his lodger had left.
 Upon inspection, the lodger had taken François’ most valuable possessions, according to the Sussex Advertiser: